x-govuk/govuk-services-list/README.md

 ## How to add or update screenshots

-Screenshots of services (the first page) can be added automatically by running a script.
+Screenshots for service landing or home pages can be added automatically by running a script.

 First, you need to have the latest version of [Google Chrome](https://www.google.com/chrome/) installed.

-You then need to tell the script exactly where this is installed on your computer.
-Add the full path to the Google Chrome executable by adding it to a file named `.env` (in the same folder as this README file), using this named environment variable:
+To tell the script where the Google Chrome executable is installed on your computer, add the full path to a file named `.env` (in the same folder as this README file), using this named environment variable:

 `GOOGLE_CHROME_PATH=""`